In order to apply to Cambridge for 2015 entry (or deferred entry in 2016) you must submit a UCAS application by 15 October 2014.1

 - living in a country outside the EU at the time of application

 - applying for the Graduate Course in Medicine

 - also applying for an Organ Scholarship

-If your education has been significantly disrupted or disadvantaged, it may be appropriate for your school/college referee (or your doctor or social worker) to complete and submit an Extenuating Circumstances Form.
+If your education has been significantly disrupted or disadvantaged, it may be appropriate for your school/college referee (or your doctor or social worker) to complete and submit an Extenuating Circumstances Form by 15 October.

 We are aware that you can now nominate an individual to act on your behalf when dealing with matters related to your UCAS application.
 Please note that the University of Cambridge will not automatically liaise with this person.
 Should you wish to nominate someone to act on your behalf, please contact the College to which you have applied, or been allocated, in order to discuss your particular circumstances.